demitry/az-900/UdemyAZ900.md

 - Get sandbox and try

 ### Infrastructure as Code (IaC) [71]

+- Everything, but not programs and data
+- It's the glue that ties everything together.
+- Settings of everything

+Infrastructure:
+- All servers,
+- storage,
+- dataabase settings,
+- network settings,
+- firewalls,
+- load balancers, etc.

+How do you backup your infrastructure setup?

+- Define your infrastructure in a configuration file.
+- Store in github
+- Re-deploy again and again
+- Re-create it in another region (duplication)

+Concept:

+Desired state configuration (DSC)
+Now this is the concept of your using automation to ensure that whatever your hardware and network setup is in production never changes, doesn't drift from the original setup.

+#### Drift

+Your initial setup - from 2020

+But over time, developers get in there, your operations team gets in there,
+- somebody touches a setting,
+- temporarily turns on audit logs,
+- diagnostic logs,
+- They change the backup from 14 days to seven days.
+- They open up RDP port.
+Things happen over time where people get in there, especially in the larger team, and change the configuration of your production environment.

+That's called **drift**.

+Sometimes you need theese changes,
+Sometimes - not.

+#### IaC Options

+Microsoft:
+- **ARM Templates** (JSON)
+- **Bicep** (you compile Bicep code into ARM templates)
+- PowerShell Scripts
+Non-Ms:
+- Terraform (3rd party, cross-platform, code your infrastructure)
+- Chef, Puppet
+- Other Type of Code

 ### ARM Templates [72]
 ### LIVE DEMO: Generate ARM Templates in the Azure Portal [73]
 ### Quiz 10: ## Section 12 Quiz